Accidents In the Course and Scope of Employment in Louisiana Workers Compensation

-Or if the employer derives substantial, direct benefit from an employee's activity, then employee will be considered in the course of employment.
+Or if the employer derives substantial, direct benefit from an employee's activity, then the employee will be considered in the course of employment.

 Also, accidents occurring either going to work from home or vice versa generally are not covered by workers compensation.
-But travel in between places of work is covered by Louisiana workers compensation.
+But travel in-between places of work is covered by Louisiana workers compensation.

 But Louisiana law has provided general rules and guidelines and laws in order to answer these specific questions regarding particular course of employment scenarios.